Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 To investigate the convergence of the actual solution variables we interpolate the data from different resolutions on a common set of points and compute norms of the estimated errors on these points.
 We interpolate the solution onto a $10 \times 10 \times 10$-grid equidistant in each direction, with coordinate components given by $r^i \in \lbrace 20 m/9, m \in [0..9]\rbrace$.
 This grid includes some points with pure vacuum, points with only one fluid present and points with both fluids present.
 The error in the solution is estimated by taking the difference to the solution with the highest resolution, \ie{}, the solution that has 22 points in each dimension of the spectral elements.
 In Fig.~\ref{fig:MetricConvergence} we show the convergence of the 1-norm and the maximum norm over the set of interpolated points for the $g_{xx}$ component of the metric and the lapse $\alpha$.
 Both quantities do not show a monotonic decay of the error, but there is an overall trend of decaying error.
 This somewhat broken convergence behaviour can again be attributed to the presence of non-smooth fields on the surface of the inner fluid.
 Fig.~\ref{fig:hConvergence} shows the convergence of the error in the specific enthalpy.
 The DM in this configuration is fitted to the element boundaries and its specific enthalpy displays a relatively clear convergence behaviour.
 The BM fluid on the other hand shows a very broken convergence and only very little improvement from the lowest to the highest number of points.
 The maximum norm of the error is actually growing for the two largest number of points, whereas the 1-norm of the error is also slightly broken, but with an overall behaviour similar to that of $g_{xx}$ and $\alpha$.

-It should be noted, that it is not clear whether the formalism of Sec.~\ref{Section:Formalism} actually possesses a unique solution.
-The partial differential equation~\eqref{eq:PDEContinuityEquation} is not strictly elliptic on the fluid surface and hence the standard theorems for the uniqueness of the solution can not be applied.
+It should be noted, that it is not clear whether the {formalisms used to construct NS binary initial data actually possesses a unique solution and likewise this is true for our formalism in Sec.~\ref{Section:Formalism}.} The partial differential equation~\eqref{eq:PDEContinuityEquation} is not strictly elliptic on the fluid surface and hence the standard theorems for the uniqueness of the solution can not be applied.
 Instead our algorithm might find \emph{a} solution of many possible, which is another possible explanation for the slightly broken convergence behaviour.